 My Speculation: Despite a brief bump thanks to Edward Snowden (no relation) being in the news a lot around the release of their last album, it doesn’t seem to have given the band any long-term momentum.
 I wouldn’t be surprised if they disbanded and one or more members started recording under an entirely different name.

 Last Release: The stage musical The Fourth Messenger in 2015

 Last Sighting: The aforementioned musical

-My Speculation: Vienna announced at the beginning of 2018 that she would be taken a longer hiatus from music than she had previously anticipated in order to help… uh, save the Earth with renewable energy or something like that, which I admire even if I don’t understand the full details of it.
-I would sure love a proper follow-up to 2013’s Aims, but it’s gonna have to wait.
+My Speculation: Vienna announced at the beginning of 2018 that she would be taking a longer hiatus from music than she had previously anticipated in order to help… uh, save the Earth with renewable energy or something like that, which I admire even if I don’t understand the full details of it.
+I would sure love a proper follow-up to 2013’s Aims, but apparently it’s gonna have to wait.

 Last Release: Christmas Is Here, 2007

 Last Sighting: A few compilations and guest appearances since then.
 Nothing since 2009 as far as I can tell.

 My Speculation: She’s probably gone the Margaret Becker route, where she may well still be writing songs, perhaps even singing backup as a day player on other people’s recordings, just not doing anything active as a solo artist in her own right.